DrThomasAger/smile/README.md

 </role>
 ```

-But repeating this information may add token overhead and may not be useful for the model to understand the instruction.
+But repeating this may just be adding tokens 'because the language says so' - not because it's beneficial.

 Markdown doesn't have native endings at all: